-Having served an an adjunct professor in Leadership and International Development at Eastern University and Fuller Theological Seminary, Sam holds a Ph.D. in International Development Education from Florida State University.
-His areas of concentration were adult education, development anthropology and intercultural communication.
+Having served an adjunct professor in Leadership and International Development at Eastern University and Fuller Theological Seminary, Sam holds a Ph.D. in International Development Education from Florida State University.
+His areas of concentration were adult education, development anthropology, and intercultural communication.

 Sam is the author of several articles and publications on leadership, international and community development including :

 - Serving the Poor: Steps to Relief and Development.
 Global Mission Handbook: A Guide to Cross-Cultural Service, Steve Hoke and Bill Taylor, 2009, IVP.

 - Leadership Development and Organizational Effectiveness, The Good Steward.
 Com., 2004.

 - Transformational Development: Changing People and Their Communities, published in Perspectives On the World Christian Movement, edited by Ralph Winter, 1999.